Not all Instagram followers are created equal.

 Don’t do that to your loyal followers.
 Keep working hard on your content and let an organic service like Growthoid deal with growing your followers.

-Wrap-Up: Buy Real Instagram Followers
+Wrap-Up: Get Real Instagram Followers

-It’s clear to see that fake followers do absolutely nothing for your Instagram account, and that they’re ultimately an investment that you’ll only see a loss on.
+It’s clear to see that fake followers do absolutely nothing for your Instagram account and that they’re ultimately an investment that you’ll only see a loss on.

-Growing Instagram followers yourself is extremely costly both in time and potentially in ad campaign money, so for some people, it may simply not be feasible.
+Growing real Instagram followers yourself is extremely costly both in time and potentially in ad campaign money, so for some people, it may simply not be feasible.

 Keep your goals in mind– why do you want a larger Instagram following?
 What followers do you want following your account?
 Create those targets and look for an organic growth service that can provide you with real organic followers, like Growthoid.
 Don’t buy into the cheap follower packages and the shady growth service promises.

 When you have someone helping you with your organic Instagram growth and you buy real Instagram followers, you can focus your time on important elements of your Instagram, like content creation and engagement techniques.
+Make sure you buy legit followers so that you don’t get banned.